List of pharaohs: Nineteenth Dynasty

-The Nineteenth Dynasty ruled from 1292 to 1186 BC and includes one of the greatest pharaohs: Ramesses II the Great.
+The Nineteenth Dynasty ruled from 1292 to 1186 BC and includes one of the most famous pharaohs: Ramesses II the Great.

 Twentieth Dynasty

 The Twentieth Dynasty ruled from 1190 to 1077 BC:

 Third Intermediate Period

-The Third Intermediate Period (1077–664 BC) marked the end of the New Kingdom after the collapse of the Egyptian empire at the end of the Bronze Age.
-A number of dynasties of Libyan origin ruled, giving this period its alternative name of the Libyan Period.
+The Third Intermediate Period (1069–664 BC) marked the end of the New Kingdom after the collapse of the Egyptian empire at the end of the Bronze Age.
+Two dynasties of Libyan origin ruled, giving this period its alternative name of the Libyan Period.

 Twenty-First Dynasty

 The Twenty-First Dynasty was based at Tanis and was a relatively weak group.
 Theoretically, they were rulers of all Egypt, but in practice their influence was limited to Lower Egypt.
-They ruled from 1077 to 943 BC.
+They ruled from 1069 to 943 BC.

 Theban High Priests of Amun

-Though not officially pharaohs, the High Priests of Amun at Thebes were the de facto rulers of Upper Egypt during the Twenty-first dynasty, writing their names in cartouches and being buried in royal tombs.
+The High Priests of Amun at Thebes were the de facto rulers of Upper Egypt during the Twenty-first dynasty, writing their names in cartouches and being buried in royal tombs.